Doug Davis (infielder)

-Douglas Raymond Davis (born September 24, 1962) is an American former professional baseball player and current manager of the Scranton/Wilkes-Barre Railriders of the Triple-A International League.
+Douglas Raymond Davis (born September 24, 1962) is an American former professional baseball player and coach.
+Davis is currently the manager of the Round Rock Express, the Triple-A affiliate of the Texas Rangers.
 During his playing career, he appeared in seven games over two seasons as a catcher and third baseman for the California Angels and Texas Rangers of Major League Baseball (MLB).